pynufft/pynufft/README.md

 nufftpy: Pure Python NUFFT of Python-nufft (https://github.com/jakevdp/nufftpy).

+mripy: A Python based MRI package (https://github.com/peng-cao/mripy). combines Numba and NUFFT.

 ### Acknowledgements

-pynufft was funded by the Ministry of Science and Technology, Cambridge Overseas Trust and Ministry of Education.
+pynufft was funded by the Ministry of Science and Technology, Taiwan, Cambridge Commonwealth, European and International Trust, and Ministry of Education, Taiwan.

 If you find pynufft useful, please cite: